-The relationship between Brexit and pensions is not quite ‘top of the agenda’ in terms of EU / UK discussions.
-We appear to be still in the early Brexit phase where more questions than answers are being put forward.
-Even so, it is important to be prepared for a range of outcomes in order to avoid any unpleasant surprises when ‘B day’ eventually arrives.
+The relationship between Brexit and pensions is not quite ‘top of the agenda’ in EU / UK discussions.
+We appear to be still in the early Brexit phase, where more questions than answers are being put forward.
+Even so, it is important to be prepared for a range of outcomes to avoid any unpleasant surprises when ‘B day’ eventually arrives.

-The official date for the UK to leave the EU is the 29th March 2019.
-However, negotiations will need to be concluded by October 2018 as this is the key date when the European Commission are due to meet to discuss and vote on the final deal.
+The official date for the UK to leave the EU is the 29th of March 2019.
+However, negotiations will need to be concluded by October 2018 as this is the key date when the European Commission is due to meet to discuss and vote on the final deal.
 Although it may seem a long way away, the clock is ticking for the negotiators.
-It does look like there will be a transition period of up to two years post Brexit day; exact details are yet to be finalised.
+It does look like there will be a transition period of up to two years post-Brexit day; exact details are yet to be finalised.

 - What sort of trade and customs agreement will the UK have with the EU?

 - The extent of the European Court of Justice’s powers and to which issues.